 The Finish Line: A Journey of Mental Wellness

 Running has taught me more about myself than I could have imagined.
 It’s shown me that mental wellness, much like a marathon, is not a sprint.
 It’s about the steps we take, the support we gather, and the resilience we build along the way.
-To my fellow dad joggers, remember that the hardest part is often just stepping up to the line.
+To my fellow dads, remember that the hardest part is often just stepping up to the line.
 Whether it’s the literal start line of a race or the metaphorical line we cross when facing our daily challenges and to-do lists, the journey towards mental wellness begins with the courage to start, the courage to move forward, the courage to ask for help.

 So, lace up, take that first step, and let the journey unfold.
 Here’s to running towards better mental health, with all the ups, downs, and cherished moments in between.